apigee/apigee-go-gen/README.md

 * **Policies for security and management:** These define how to protect your API, control access, and even things like tracking usage.
 * **And more...** depending on your setup!

-Below is the general structure of a bunle
+Below is the general structure of a bundle

 ```